geminiplanetimager/gpi_pipeline/documentation/installation/index.rst

 If you already have IDL, the quickest route is to :ref:`download the latest source ZIP file <installing-from-zips>`, unzip it into your ``$IDL_PATH``, and :ref:`configure your path settings <configuring>`.

+If you encounter problems, please see the :ref:`Frequently Asked Questions <faq>` first.

 Contents
 =============